-Looking for a special touch for the Easter dining table?
+Inside: Looking for a special touch for the spring dining table?
 This cute little vintage garden pot craft doubles as a place card and a gift and costs just a couple of bucks to make!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 I’ve shared the easy steps of this transfer technique before for these vintage French garden pots.
 You’d never believe they started out as glossy blue stoneware!